PAASTA-community/paasta-community.github.io/constitution.md

 PAASTA is a community of researchers from around the world focusing on paleoproteomics affiliated with the International Society of Biomolecular Archaeology

--Our primary community space is on Slack, and we also have an annual conference and other online events.
+-Our primary community space is on Element, and we also have an annual conference and other online events.

 -All career stages are invited, but the emphasis is on providing a welcoming space for early-career researchers.